,br>

 GREGOR: Shut up, Constantine.

-CONSTANTINE: (IGNORING THEM) I was ready to join the guerrillas - but not a foreign army.
+CONSTANTINE: (IGNORING THEM) I was ready to join the guerrillas -

 ALCIBIADES: (TOUCHED) Sonny-boy!